 A file created when a person claimed land under an act of Congress, such as the Homestead Act of 1862.
 The person first filled out an application at the local General Land Office, and sometimes provided other information (such as marriage or immigration documents).
 The file also might contain receipts; affidavits of occupation, immigration, marriage and homestead application; or other materials.
-You can obtain land-entry file information for eastern states from the National Archives and Records Administration.

-A settlers application to receive public land.
+A settler’s application to receive public land.

 Public land given to an individual by the government, usually as a reward for military service.